pussaaon/ud-ultimate-react-course-2024/part2-sec11-react-behind-the-scenes.md

 -   Code that lives at the top level of the component function
 -   Participates in describing how the component view looks like
--   Executed every time the component readers
+-   Executed every time the component renders

 2. Event Handler Functions